 - How is your depression impacting your life today?

-My approach: I begin by that a complete history, noting any traumatic events, both past and present.
+My approach: I begin by obtaining a complete history, noting any traumatic events, both past and present.
 I then discuss your past to pinpoint if there are any specific events that may have triggered your depression, and the duration of your depression.
-I may recommmend medication therapy, depending on your severity.
+I may recommend medication therapy, depending on your severity.
 I do not believe that all depression require medication.
-Together, we will create a plan of action to a lighter, for fullfilling life -free from the black cloud than has over your head for so long.
+Together, we will create a plan of action to a lighter, more fulfilling life - free from the black cloud than has been hanging over your head.